orix-software/ch376lib/docs/code/c.md

 ***Description***

-Send a value, if ch376 is present, it will return 0XAA
+If ch376 is present, it will return 0XAA

 ***Returns***

-*0XAA if it's OK
+0XAA if it's OK

 ## unsigned char ch376_dir_create();